Emma Raducanu at US Open: British No 1 says world of negativity has affected her in last few years

 Being able to walk around Flushing Meadows carefree seems a million miles away for the world No 35, who missed out on a seeding for the tournament by one spot.

 "I think compared to four years ago, I feel relaxed, I feel happy, I feel in a way like the same off court in terms of just enjoying my tennis, enjoying practising, enjoying competing, and the process of getting better.
-I think I feel the same in that sense," she said.
+I think I feel the same in that sense," said Raducanu.

 "But I am just more aware now of everything that is possible.
 When I won in '21, I guess about this world of potential negativity and bringing people down.